Sylvan Hills High School: Enrollment

-As of the 2023-2024 school year, 1,060 students attended Sylvan Hills High School.
-Of these students, there were 406 sophomores, 355 juniors, and 299 seniors.
+As of the 2024–2025 school year, 1,120 students attended Sylvan Hills High School.
+Of these 2023–24 school year students, there were 406 sophomores, 355 juniors, and 299 seniors.
 The student body predominantly consisted of Black Americans (45.5%) and Caucasians (39.7%).
 Latinos (8%), Mixed students (5.8%), Asians (0.7%), and Native Americans (0.3%) made up the remainder of the student population.
 41% of the student body were also noted as being economically disadvantaged.

 As of the 2018–19 school year, the school had an enrollment of 1,427 students and 97.55 classroom teachers (on full time equivalent (FTE) basis), for a student–teacher ratio of 14.63:1 The student population at Sylvan Hills is predominantly White and African American, with a small Hispanic and Latino American minority and other minorities.
 The attendance rate is 90.4 percent and the dropout rate is 0.9 percent for Sylvan Hills students.
 Forty-five percent of students qualify for free or reduced price lunch; the state average is 60 percent.

 Sylvan Hills receives federal funding via the Title I "schoolwide program".